-Home Blog A Simple Website Structure That Works for 80% of Businesses
+Home Blog Simple Website Structure for 80% of Businesses

-Most business websites fail because they ask visitors to think too hard, too early.
-Learn a simple, repeatable website structure that works for 80% of businesses — no theory, no trends, just practical clarity.
+Learn a simple website structure that works for 80% of businesses.
+Five core sections that guide visitors without effort - no theory, just practical clarity.

 A simple website structure that works for 80% of businesses Photo by Unsplash